targodan/ffgopeg/README.md

 ## Contribute

-Until I released version 1.0 and defined where exactly I want to go with this project, please don't send any pull requests or open any issues.
+If you get any errors using this library or some functions are missing please open an issue and/or fork, branch and file a pull request.

-There is one point where I could use some help though:
+Also I could use some help with these things:
 If anyone has a good idea how to test the bindings I would be glad to hear it!
 I don't think it makes sense to test the behaviour of simple C calls as I assume these functions are already tested by ffmpeg.
 I don't know how I could test if the binding was successful without testing the behaviour though.